-We mention Stunk and White only because it’s the one we read most recently.
+We mention Stunk and White as it’s the one we read most recently.
 But, there’s many other great books on writing.
-As per our skill guide on being a better writer, these are some of our favourite reads about writing.
+As per our being a better writer guide, here’s a short list of some of the best ones :-

 50 Key Writing Tools* by Roy Peter Clarke

 On Writing* by Stephen King

 Telling Lies for Fun and Profit* by Lawrence Bock

 Reading about writing is a great habit.
 Take notes as you read.
 Refer back to them often.
 Follow their expert advice, and you’ll soon start building more writing expertise.

 The most skilled writers build your confidence that what they’ve written is worth the effort.
 Great writers take you on a journey which leaves you more informed and / or entertained.

 What they don’t do, is make basic errors.
 Basic errors drain the reader’s confidence.
 They start to doubt what you write, and worry they’ll be neither informed or entertained.